fbpx

 Even with low auction insights, you could still be running good ads

-Your competition could be running very bad ads, pushing false date into the system
+Your competition could be running very bad ads, pushing false data into the system.

 Just to back up the point that I made above as well about it not being the most important metric; I’ve worked with clients where their auction insights weren’t the best but their ads were still generating a huge amount of leads.